Midwest Grid Operators Seek to Unlock Clean Energy Transmission on the ‘Seam’

 (Image courtesy of MISO)

-The ‘triple hurdle’ of transmission cost recovery
+The "triple hurdle" of transmission cost recovery

 First, would-be projects must be included in MISO and SPP’s annual studies to determine if new transmission is needed, she said.
 But those studies don’t necessarily consider non-reliability issues, such as the value of the new generation capacity they would introduce to each grid operator’s markets, or whether the carbon-free nature of that energy helps states or utilities meet carbon-reduction goals more cheaply than other alternatives.

-Even if both MISO and SPP find that a cross-seam transmission project meets those thresholds, it must then be subjected to a joint process that tries to align one grid operators’ distinct metrics and methods for measuring costs and benefits with the other’s.
+Even if both MISO and SPP find that a cross-seam transmission project meets those thresholds, it must then be subjected to a joint process that tries to align one grid operator's distinct metrics and methods for measuring costs and benefits with the other’s.
 “We call it the triple hurdle,” she said.

-The Federal Energy Regulatory Commission (FERC) meant to ease these kinds of disconnects with the passage of Order 1000 in 2011, which mandated coordinated transmission planning and cost-sharing between states, grid operators and utilities.
+The Federal Energy Regulatory Commission sought to ease these kinds of disconnects with the passage of Order 1000 in 2011, which mandated coordinated transmission planning and cost-sharing between states, grid operators and utilities.
 But those Order 1000-mandated processes haven’t delivered, according to multiple grid policy experts.

-“We have not seen any significant inter-regional projects since I was chairman of FERC in 2009,” Jon Wellinghoff, former FERC chairman and current CEO of Grid Policy, told Greentech Media earlier this year.
+“We have not seen any significant interregional projects since I was chairman of FERC in 2009,” Jon Wellinghoff, former FERC chairman and current CEO of Grid Policy, told Greentech Media earlier this year.

-Daniel Hall, central region director of electricity and transmission for the American Wind Energy Association (AWEA), agreed that the Order 1000-created coordinated system plan (CSP) process between SPP and MISO hasn’t yielded fruit.
-“That process has not to date identified a single project,” Hall said.
+Daniel Hall, central region director of electricity and transmission for the American Wind Energy Association, agreed that the Order 1000-created coordinated system plan process between SPP and MISO hasn’t yielded fruit.
+“That process has not, to date, identified a single project,” Hall said.

 That’s a big problem for wind and solar power developers targeting the region.
 MISO and SPP between them have roughly 210 gigawatts of generation in their interconnection queue, of which about 85 percent is wind and solar, he said.
 But absent a process to enable new transmission capacity costs to be shared across multiple parties, those wind and solar developers are responsible for paying for the transmission upgrades required to interconnect them — and those costs can make or break a project’s economic viability.